harshraj22/problem_solving/solution/Intern/cheatSheet/README.md

  - [ ] Serialize and deserialize Binary Tree

 Day22: (Mixed Questions)
- - [ ] Binary Tree to Double Linked List
+ - [x] Binary Tree to Double Linked List
  - [ ] Find median in a stream of running integers.
  - [x] K-th largest element in a stream.
  - [x] Distinct numbers in Window.
  - [ ] K-th largest element in an unsorted array.
- - [ ] Flood-fill Algorithm
+ - [x] Flood-fill Algorithm

 Day23: (Graph)
  - [x] Clone a graph (Not that easy as it looks)
  - [x] DFS
  - [x] BFS
- - [ ] Detect A cycle in Undirected Graph/Directed Graph
+ - [x] Detect A cycle in Undirected Graph/Directed Graph (undirected usind DSU, directed using back-edge)
  - [x] Topo Sort
  - [x] Number of islands (Do in Grid and Graph both)
- - [ ] Bipartite Check
+ - [x] Bipartite Check

 Day24: (Graph)
  - [ ] SCC(using KosaRaju’s algo)